Locking Down Science Gateways with Landlock and Seccomp: Introduction

-The most recent Linux kernels (version 6.8.1 and above), fortunately, offer a way to lock down an application, \emph{i.e.}\ a way for an application to give up its access to the network and to files.
-We ask the following questions: \begin{itemize} \item Can this tool (Landlock) readily address the needs of the Science Gateway and make sophisticated scientific applications secure? \item Can it accomplish this without overburdening the Gateway developer with the need to understand deep things about security or make extensive modifications of their code? \end{itemize}
+To evaluate the practical value of Landlock/Seccomp in the setting of science gateways, we pose the following questions: \begin{itemize} \item Can Landlock/Seccomp readily address the security needs of the science gateway and make sophisticated scientific applications secure? \item Can Landlock/Seccomp accomplish this without overburdening the gateway or application developer with the need to have prior cybersecurity knowledge or make extensive modifications to their code? \end{itemize}

-In this paper, we explore the difficulty in securing three codes: The Einstein Toolkit, which we will use to simulate a spherically symmetric neutron star; Octo-Tiger, which we will use to simulate a white dwarf; and FUKA, which we will use to generate binary neutron star initial data sets.
-These codes have little in common except that they are large C\texttt{++} codes that explore astrophysical scenarios.
+In this paper, we will apply Landlock/Seccomp to three complex science codes: The Einstein Toolkit, which we will use to simulate a spherically symmetric neutron star; Octo-Tiger, which we will use to simulate a white dwarf; and FUKA, which we will use to generate binary neutron star initial data sets.
+These codes have little in common except that they are large C\texttt{++} codes in the astrophysics domain.
 We will show that it is relatively easy to modify these codes to employ Landlock.
+In our previous work~\cite{oldpaper} on this topic, we focused exclusively on whether it was possible to execute scientific applications with MPI under Landlock.
+In this work, we augment the use of Landlock with a synergistic use of Seccomp, and strengthen the case for the use of Landlock/Seccomp use as the primary security mechanism for a science gateway by implementing a fully-functional and secure gateway server.

 The paper is structured as follows: Section~\ref{sec:related:work} presents the related work.
-Section~\ref{sec:scientific:applications} briefly introduces the scientific applications to be studied.
+Section~\ref{sec:security:tools} discusses tools and facilities that can be used to address the problem, Section~\ref{sec:scientific:applications} briefly introduces the scientific applications to be studied.
 Section~\ref{sec:implementation} describes the implementation and testing.
 Section~\ref{sec:configuration} shows how to lock access to the file system and network.
 Section~\ref{sec:runtime:measurements} provides run time measurements for our chosen applications with and without \texttt{Landlock}.
 Finally, Section~\ref{sec:conclusion} concludes the work.